hww/UnityTFSM/README.md

 }
 ```

-Every state body (up to first yield) is onEnter code block.
-In this block can be declarated onExit finalizer and onEvent handler.
+Every state method's body, starts with onEnter code block.
+In this block contains definition for onExit and onEvent handler.

 ```c#
 IEnumerator WaitingState()